Hoist with his own petard: Date and text

 Hamlet exists in several early versions: the first quarto edition (Q1, 1603), the second quarto (Q2, 1604), and the First Folio (F, 1623).
 (Note: Q1 is a so-called "bad" quarto.
 It contains just over half of the text of the later second quarto.
 Q2 is the longest early edition, although it omits about 77 lines found in F, most likely to avoid offending James I's queen, Anne of Denmark.)
 Q1 and F do not contain this speech, although both include a form of The Closet Scene, so the 1604 Q2 is the only early source for the quote.

-The omission of this speech—as well as the long soliloquy in act 4, scene 4efn|The "How all occasions do inform against me" soliloquy which is at act 4, scene 4, lines 34–69.—is generally considered to have been done in the playhouse for various practical reasons.
+The omission of this speech—as well as the long soliloquy in act 4, scene 4 (Note: The "How all occasions do inform against me" soliloquy which is at act 4, scene 4, lines 34–69.)—is generally considered to have been done in the playhouse for various practical reasons.
 But in the 1985 Cambridge Shakespeare edition of the play, Philip Edwards argued that these were deliberate cuts by Shakespeare.
 For Hamlet, famously procrastinating about his revenge, to suddenly show such resolve and a concrete plan to do away with Rosencrantz and Guildenstern is out of character, and, as the plan outlined is what ends up happening in the play, the speech gives away the plot and lessens the suspense.
 It is also a plot hole in that Hamlet, at this point in the play, has no way of actually knowing that Claudius plans to have him killed in England, nor even that Rosencrantz and Guildenstern are to be his travelling companions.
 The audience is aware that Rosencrantz and Guildenstern are to be his companions, as they have seen Claudius instructing them so at the beginning of act 3, scene 3, but the plot to have him killed is otherwise not discussed until act 4, scene 3.

-G.R.
-Hibbard, in The Oxford Shakespeare edition, agrees with Edwards that the omission of the speech increases the suspense in the F version.
+G. R. Hibbard, in The Oxford Shakespeare edition, agrees with Edwards that the omission of the speech increases the suspense in the F version.
 However, Ann Thompson and Neil Taylor, in The Arden Shakespeare third series edition, point out that Hamlet is not specifically planning to kill Rosencrantz and Guildenstern, he merely resolves to outwit them.
 For example, in the 1964 film adaptation by Grigori Kozintsev the speech is moved to the (later) point in the film where Hamlet describes how he outwitted Rosencrantz and Guildenstern.
 (Note: The scene in the film which roughly corresponds to the first sixty-odd lines of act 5, scene 2.)